 Laidlaw College is registered by the New Zealand Qualifications Authority pursuant to the 1990 Education Act and its amendments, and is accredited to teach its programmes as approved by the Authority.
 Laidlaw College is accredited by the New Zealand Qualifications Authority to teach at postgraduate and undergraduate degree level.
 Doctoral programmes are offered under the auspices of partnership arrangements with New Zealand universities or as an affiliated College of the Australian College of Theology.

 Laidlaw College was previously known as the New Zealand Bible Training Institute (NZBTI) from 1922–1971 and as Bible College of New Zealand (BCNZ) from 1971–2008.
 Academic awards bearing the stamp of the former names of Laidlaw College are recognised by the New Zealand Qualifications Authority pursuant to the 1990 Education Act.
 The New Zealand Ministry of Education Provider Code for Laidlaw College is 08563.

-Details of accreditation of awards of Laidlaw College programmes can be found at the following New Zealand government websites:
+Details of accreditation of awards of Laidlaw College programmes can be found at the following New Zealand government website: